 Federal regulations require that Medicaid recipients who enter long term care be in need of the medical care for which payment will be made.
 A level of care (LOC) is a determination of medical necessity for care.
 An individual placed in long term care (not in acute care) must meet either an Intermediate or Skilled level of care designation.
 Generally, a physician or his/her designee is the one who certifies the level of care designation.
-One tool used for determining LOC is the completion of the Preadmission Screening (PAS) form.
+Tools used for determining LOC are the completion of the Pre-admission Screening (PAS) or DOM-260ICF/IID form.
 The resulting score is used in determining if a LOC designation is warranted.
+Prior to 11/1/22, the PAS or DOM-260 ICF/IID was sent directly to the RO along with the 317.
+Since 11/1/22, the LOC paperwork is kept in LTSS and is required before the facility can submit the 317 through LTSS to the RO.
+Any LOC paperwork prior to 11/1/22 should be retained in the case as proof of physician certification.